XTCooper11/Ludas/README.md

 ⚠️ **Early Development**

 Ludas is *stable* enough to provide complete projects.
-Many feautures are yet to come that will increase its power.
+Many feautures are yet to come that will allow for more complex games.

 ---